 Sapphire Eyewear was born from the honeymoon in Zambia of Seamus Flynn and his wife Dr Dearbhaile Collins.

-Seamus is an optician and Dearbhaile is a cancer doctor who spends a lot of time on computers researching cancer treatments and had been developing eyestrain, headaches and difficulty sleeping.
+Seamus is an optometrist and Dearbhaile is a cancer doctor who spends a lot of time on computers researching cancer treatments and had been developing eyestrain, headaches and difficulty sleeping.

 Whilst on honeymoon Dearbhaile took a break from her research, and went technology free for a few weeks which resulted in an improvement of her symptoms and the realisation of just how bad her digital eye strain had been.